enyioman/Project3/README.md

-# Project3
-MERN Stack Implementation
+# MERN Stack Implementation On AWS

 A SIMPLE TO-DO APPLICATION ON MERN WEB STACK DEPLOYED ON AWS CLOUD